stackbit-projects/fabulous-saturn-7751b/content/pages/index.md

   - type: features_section
     title: Career Opportunities across the world
     features:
-      - title: All the Activity Data You Need to Improve Yourself
+      - title: Profile & Eligibility
         content: >-
           With Your Goal, you can create a dashboard with data about your activities and track your progress.